qubic/docs/docs/developers/smart-contracts/testing/contract-testing.md

 To invoke a procedure, we use the `invokeUserProcedure` function.
 The first argument is the contract index, the second is the procedure ID, followed by the input and output structs.

-Since invoking a procedure in Qubic is actually make a transaction, we must also provide the sender (the user who creates the transaction) and the amount of QUs being transferred — which is 0 in our case.
+Since invoking a procedure in Qubic is actually making a transaction, we must also provide the sender (the user who creates the transaction) and the amount of QUs being transferred — which is 0 in our case.

 Finally, we check the return value of `invokeUserProcedure` to ensure the procedure call was successful by asserting it returns `true`.